-In the Natural History and Resources Program, students will...
+Students in the Natural History and Resources program will:

-- Discover the vast diversity of animals, plants, fungi, and microscopic organisms through courses in botany, ornithology, entomology, herpetology, and more. - Learn the principles of biogeography and the interplay between biology and geology. - Participate in field trips and field courses around the Bay Area and beyond.
+- Discover the vast diversity of animals, plants, fungi, and microscopic organisms through courses in botany, ornithology, entomology, herpetology, and more. - Learn the principles of biogeography and the interplay between biology and geology. - Participate in field trips and field courses around the Bay Area and beyond. - Prepare for the following careers: Environmental educator, environmental consultant, habitatrestoration technician, parks maintenance technician, ranger, biologist, curatorial assistant, orcollections manager.